A dog walker holding a leash while a Beagle looks up attentively on a sunny day.

 Insurance and bonding add another layer of security for clients who allow walkers into their homes.
 These protections cover accidents, property damage, or theft, which is why many professional walkers and pet care businesses include them as part of their service.
 Independent walkers who invest in insurance often price themselves on the higher end because their operating costs are higher.

-Solo and group walks sit at different price points because the attention, pacing, and logistics aren’t the same.
+Solo and group walks are priced differently because the attention, pacing, and logistics aren’t the same.

 Front view of various dog breeds, including a Corgi and several white dogs, being led on a group dog walk in a wooded area. - dog walking costA group dog walk.
 (Source: iStock)

-• Solo sessions: Costs more since the walker focuses on one dog’s needs, which pushes the cost of dog walking higher.
+Solo sessions cost more because the walker focuses on one dog’s needs, which increases the cost of dog walking.
 Solo walks work best for dogs that are anxious, reactive, elderly, or need medication or training support.
-Rates usually land around $20 for 30 minutes and can reach $50 to $60 for an hour with experienced handlers.
+Rates usually range from $20 for 30 minutes to $50 to $60 for an hour with experienced handlers.

-• Group walks: Involves two to six dogs and are common in dense neighborhoods where walkers can build efficient routes.
-These walks often cost $10 to $15 per dog for a half-hour, with longer or specialty group sessions climbing toward $30.
+Group walks involve two to six dogs and are common in dense neighborhoods where walkers can build efficient routes.
+These often cost $10 to $15 per dog for a half-hour, with longer or specialty group sessions costing up to $30.
 They’re ideal for social dogs and budget-conscious owners, but they offer less personal attention and come with more distractions.

 Dog size and temperament